jchelly/flamingo-docs/source/overview.rst

 Accessing subsets of the data
 -----------------------------

-We also provide a mechanism to request the contents of HDF5 files without downloading the whole file.
+We also provide a mechanism to request parts of HDF5 files without downloading the whole file.
 This allows more granular access: it is possible, for example, to download just the star particles from some specified region in a simulation snapshot or download only a few properties of interest from a halo catalogue.

 We provide adapted versions of the pynbody and swiftsimio python